YingLiu4203/angular-book/ch02/ch02-the-root-component.md

 </body>
 ```

-It is the only html tag in the body.

-The `templateUrl` points to the html template file.
+The `templateUrl` points to the html template file of this component.
 The `styleUrls` points to a list of css files.